AnitaUrb/Hangman/README.md

 # Hangman

-A simple version of the popular [Hangman](https://en.wikipedia.org/wiki/Hangman_(game)) game with the only difference that the game uses a randomly selected word from a limited number of words.<br />
+A simple version of the popular [Hangman](https://en.wikipedia.org/wiki/Hangman_(game)) game with the only difference that the game uses a randomly selected word from a limited set of words.<br />

 A set of words that can be used in the game are placed in .txt file separated by new line.
 Example file: *list_of_words.txt*. <br />